 DOT Drug and Alcohol Testing Requirements

-Commercial truckers are just one of the crucial jobs that keep our transportation industry running.
+Commercial truckers, who average 650 miles traveled per day, are just one of the crucial jobs that keep our transportation industry running.
 These jobs are economically critical, but they also play an important role in public safety.
 Substance abuse among key transportation employees can endanger not just the individual and their co-workers, but also members of the general public.

 Congress addressed this problem in 1991 by passing the Omnibus Transportation Employee Testing Act.
 It requires drug and alcohol testing of all safety-sensitive transportation employees.

 But what does that mean?